chaos-mesh/website/docs/chaosctl-tool.md

 Currently, chaosctl only supports the debugging of IOChaos, NetworkChaos, and StressChaos.

-### Generate TLS certs for Choasd
+### Generate TLS certificates for Chaosd

-To secure the communication between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS mode.
-Chaosctl can easily generate TLS certificates via the command line.
-Chaosctl can execute commands through different scenarios in the following scenarios.
+When a request is initiated between Chaosd and Chaos Mesh, to ensure communications security between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS (Mutual Transport Layer Security) mode.

+To enable mTLS mode, the TLS certificate parameters should be configured in Chaosd and Chaos mesh.
+Therefore, make sure that Chaosd and Chaos Mesh have generated TLS certificates, then start Chaosd and Chaos Mesh with the TLS certificate as parameters.

+- Chaosd: You can start Chaosd before **or** after configuring TLS certificate parameters.
+For clusters security, it is recommended to configure TLS certificate parameters first, and then start Chaosd.
+For details, see [Deploy Chaosd server](simulate-physical-machine-chaos.md#deploy-chaosd-server).
+- Chaos Mesh: If you deployed Chaos Mesh using Helm, TLS certificate parameters are configured by default.

+If your Chaosd does not generate a TLS certificate, you can use Chaosctl to easily generate the certificate through the command lines.
+In the following use cases, Chaosctl runs commands through different schemes.

-**Scenario 1**: Nodes running chaosctl can access the Kubernetes cluster and ssh to the physical machine
+**Case 1**:The nodes where Chaosctl runs can access Kubernetes clusters and connect to a physical machine using SSH tools.

+Run the following commands to complete the operations:

 In this scenario, execute the following command to complete the following operations:

-- Command: Using `chaosctl pm init` command:
+- Command: Use `chaosctl pm init` command:

    ```bash
    ./chaosctl pm init pm-name --ip=123.123.123.123 -l arch=amd64,anotherkey=value
    ```

-- Action: This command performs the following actions:
+- Operation: The command performs the following operations.

-   - generate the required certificates for Chaosd with one click and save them to the corresponding physical machine.
+   - Generate the required certificate for Chaosd simply, and save the certificate to the corresponding physical machine.
-   - create the corresponding `PhysicalMachine` resource in the Kubernetes cluster.
+   - Create the corresponding `PhysicalMachine` resource in Kubernetes clusters.

-For more information and examples of this feature, please refer to `chaosctl pm init -h`.
+For further information and examples of this feature, refer to `chaosctl pm init -h`.

-**Scenario 2**: Nodes running chaosctl can access the Kubernetes cluster, but cannot ssh to the physical machine
+**Case 2**: The nodes where Chaosctl runs can access Kubernetes clusters, but they cannot connect to a physical machine using SSH tools.

+Run the following commands to complete the operations:

-1. Before executing the command, you need to manually obtain the CA certificate from the Kubernetes cluster.
-An example command is as follows:
+1. Before executing the command, you need to manually get a CA certificate from Kubernetes clusters through commands.
+For example:

    ```bash
    kubectl get secret chaos-mesh-chaosd-client-certs -n chaos-testing -o "jsonpath={.data['ca\.crt']}" | base64 -d > ca.crt